akai-z/github-downloader/README.md

 The tool could be useful in Docker images, where installing `Git` might not be needed.

-## Does the tool support specific files and directories download?
+## Does the tool support specific files or directories download?

-Currently the tool does not support specific files and directories download.
+Currently the tool does not support specific files or directories download.

 ## Does the tool support submodules download?